Inclusion & Diversity

 Lawyers of Color Resource Group

-Bradley’s Lawyers of Color Resource Group (LOCRG) is a network for the firm’s Black, Hispanic, Asian, and Native American attorneys.
-The purpose of the group is to promote and support diverse attorneys by engaging with one another on a professional and personal level while embracing and celebrating cultural differences.
+Bradley’s Lawyers of Color Resource Group’s purpose is to promote and support diverse attorneys by fostering and celebrating a community that engages with one another on a professional and personal level while embracing cultural differences.
 The group focuses on internal practices, policies and procedures, professional development, and business development, as well as recruiting and retention.

 LGBTQ+ Resource Group